-NORC at the University of Chicago is seeking a Research Assistant to join the Health Care Research Department in our Bethesda, MD office.
+NORC at the University of Chicago is seeking a Research Assistant to join the Health Care Research Department.
 The Health Care Research team conducts work on a variety of health policy topics including patient safety, health information technology, access to health care and the uninsured, health care expenditures, Medicare and Medicaid programs.

 NORC’s expertise and ongoing work in health care delivery and financing — including access to insurance, payment and delivery-system reform, benefit design, and quality measurement — advance stakeholders’ understanding of policies and programs, facilitate implementation, and contribute to important improvements in cost and quality.